DavidMChan/caption-by-committee/README.md

 # Captioning by committee

-This is the implementation of the paper $IC^3$: Image Captioning by Committee Consensus.
+This is the implementation of the paper [IC3: Image Captioning by Committee Consensus](https://arxiv.org/abs/2302.01328).

 ## Installation